Chris Burden & Cars

 This intelligent design helps the tiny cars to brake smoothly.
 When the cars reach a curve, the walls of the medians come in contact with the rims of the wheels.
 The friction generated slows them down.
-When the vehicles come out of the curve, the tapered medians detach from the rims, allowing them to pick up speed on straightaways and maintain the flow of traffic.
+When the vehicles come out of the curve, the tapered medians detach from the rims, allowing them to pick up speed on straightaways and maintain traffic flow.

-The artist described his work as a complicated roller-coaster system and stated that the aim was not to build a literal scale model of a city but trying to evoke the vibe of a city.
-Metropolis II anticipates the era of driverless cars that would put to an end traffic gridlock, according to Burden.
+The artist described his work as a complicated roller-coaster system and stated that the aim was not to build a literal scale model of a city but to evoke the vibe of a city.
+According to Burden, Metropolis II anticipates the era of driverless cars that would put to an end traffic gridlock.

 It’s modeling something that’s on the twilight of extinction: the era of the ‘free car.’

 According to Burden, sometime soon, people will simply jump into their cars and anytime and go wherever they please, how they please.